 - Must be 18 years of age or older

-- Possess a high school diploma or its recognized equivalent
+- Possess a valid high school diploma, GED, or its equivalent